-The council has been successful in a CPO to acquire the Dreamland site in Margate.
+The Council has been successful in a CPO to acquire the Dreamland site in Margate.
 This site comprises land that has been used as an amusement park/fairground and a cinema complex with associated facilities.
-Additions in 2018-19 relate predominantly to the cinema complex.
+Capital expenditure incurred on the amusement park is classified as a Heritage Asset, as is capital expenditure on the cinema complex (which has been reclassified from Assets under Construction during the year).
+Additions in 2017-18 relate to the amusement park, cinema complex and park rides.
 The Council has determined that:

-- the amusement park has an indeterminate life and so does not consider it appropriate to charge depreciation and; - given that both the amusement park and cinema complex are specialist assets giving a unique heritage experience, they will be measured at historical cost rather than valuation in accordance with the council's accounting policies set out in Note 1.
+- the amusement park has an indeterminate life and so does not consider it appropriate to charge depreciation and; - given that both the amusement park and cinema complex are specialist assets giving a unique heritage experience, they will be measured at historical cost rather than valuation in accordance with the Council's accounting policies set out in Note 1.